michel-kraemer/adventofcode-rust/README.md

 ⛓️‍💥 Avoid 3rd party dependencies (if possible and reasonable)

-🏃‍♂️‍➡️ Try to optimize performance (to the best of my knowledge)
+🏃‍♂️‍➡️ Try to optimize performance (to the best of my knowledge and if it doesn't conflict with the other goals)

 🤓 Find clever solutions to complex problems that others might not have found.
   Some highlights I'm particularly proud of: